-IMMUNOVANT, INC. Annual Meeting of Stockholders August 21, 2023 4:30 PM EDT This proxy is solicited by the Board of Directors
+IMMUNOVANT, INC. Annual Meeting of Stockholders August 12, 2024 4:00 PM EDT This proxy is solicited by the Board of Directors

-The stockholder(s) hereby appoint(s) Peter Salzmann, M.D., M.B.A. and Eva Renee Barnett, M.B.A., or either of them, as proxies, each with the power to appoint his/her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of IMMUNOVANT, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 4:30 PM EDT on August 21, 2023, via www.virtualshareholdermeeting.com/IMVT2023, and any adjournment or postponement thereof, in the manner directed on the reverse side of this card (with discretionary authority under Proposal 1 to vote for a substitute nominee if any nominee is unavailable for election as a result of an unexpected occurrence) and in their discretion on such other matters as may properly come before said meeting or any adjournment or postponement thereof.
+The undersigned stockholder(s) hereby revoke(s) all previous proxies, acknowledges receipt of the Notice of Annual Meeting of Stockholders of IMMUNOWANT, INC. and appoint(s) Peter Salzmann, M.D., M.B.A. and Eva Renee Barnett, M.B.A., or either of them, as proxies, each with the power to appoint his/her substitute, and hereby authorize(s) them to represent and to vote, as designated on the reverse side of this ballot, all of the shares of common stock of IMMUNOWANT, INC. that the stockholder(s) is/are entitled to vote at the Annual Meeting of Stockholders to be held at 4:00 PM EDT on August 12, 2024, via www.virtualshareholdermeeting.com/IMVT2024, and any adjournment, continuation or postponement thereof, in the manner directed on the reverse side of this card (with discretionary authority under Proposal 1 to vote for a substitute nominee if any nominee is unavailable for election as a result of an unexpected occurrence) and in their discretion on such other matters as may properly come before said meeting or any adjournment, continuation or postponement thereof.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
-It will be voted in the discretion of the proxies upon such other matters as may properly come before the Annual Meeting.
+It will be voted in the discretion of the proxies upon such other matters as may properly come before the Annual Meeting or any adjournment, continuation or postponement thereof.